List of colonial governors of New Jersey: East and West Jerseys (1674–1702)

 After the British regained New Jersey and New York, New Jersey was restored as a proprietary colony and was divided into two provinces—East Jersey and West Jersey.
 In 1674, Berkeley sold his interest in West Jersey to Edward Byllynge and John Fenwick (1618–83).
 Fenwick rushed to the colony to establish a settlement, Fenwick's Colony, that would become Salem.
 Due to Byllynge's financial difficulties encountered in his attempts to assert his title to the colony, he sought investment from William Penn, and others.
 Title issues were settled in 1676 with the negotiation of the Quintipartite Deed between Carteret, Penn, Byllynge, Nicholas Lucas, and Gawen Lawrie dividing the colony into East and West Jersey.
 West Jersey was largely a Quaker venture focused on the settlement of the lower Delaware River area, and was associated with William Penn and prominent figures in the colonization of the Pennsylvania.
 After Carteret's death, his heirs sold his interest in East Jersey to twelve investors, eleven of whom were members of the Religious Society of Friends (Quakers), who asked the Quaker apologist Robert Barclay to serve as governor.
 The settlement of East Jersey, and its commercial and political development was chiefly connected to New England and New York.

 This arrangement lasted for approximately thirty years, but because of issues of administration, the proprietors of both colonies surrendered their right to government to Queen Anne.
 On 17 April 1702, New Jersey was transformed into a crown colony.
 The proprietors would retain their land rights until the East Jersey proprietors dissolved their corporation (then New Jersey's oldest) in 1998.
-The West Jersey Proprietors, currently the second oldest corporation in North America, continues as an activity entity based in Burlington, New Jersey.James, George.
-"Long on Ceremony, Short on Business" in The New York Times (15 April 2001).
+The West Jersey Proprietors, currently the second oldest corporation in North America, continues as an activity entity based in Burlington, New Jersey.

 For a brief period beginning in 1688, New York, East Jersey and West Jersey came under the short-lived Dominion of New England.
 New York and New Jersey were largely overseen by a Lieutenant Governor and army captain, Francis Nicholson.
 The Proprietors of East Jersey were angered by the revocation of their charters, but retained their property and petitioned Andros, the governor of the dominion, for manorial rights.
 The colony proved too large for a single governor to administer, and Andros was highly unpopular.

 After news of the Glorious Revolution in England reached Boston in 1689, the anti-Catholic Puritans in New England, and Dutch Calvinists in New York launched a revolt against Andros, arresting him and his officers out of fear that Andros sought to impose popery on the colony.
 Leisler's Rebellion in New York City deposed Nicholson in what amounted to an ethnic war between English newcomers and the Dutch who were old settlers.
 After these events, the colonies reverted to their previous forms of governance until 1702.